jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 But that would be wrong.
 Why is a copper water pipe or medical textbook artificial if the copper in our bodies or the wood in trees are natural?
 The Game of Life is a battle to grow things that can self-replicate in their environment faster then they degrade.
 As physicist Richard Muller notes in his book "Now: The Physics of Time", technology does that every bit as much as biology does.

-That's why political projects that demand human homogeneity — whether by race, ideology, or class — work against the technological ecosystem's actual need for variety.
+That's why political projects that demand human homogeneity—whether by race, ideology, or class—work against the technological ecosystem's actual need for variety.
 They don't just constrain individual freedom; they starve the ecosystem of the players it requires.

 The problem is technology does not always grow naturally.